Iota subscript: Transliteration

 In transliteration of Greek into the Latin alphabet, the iota subscript is often omitted.
-The Chicago Manual of Style, however, recommends the iota subscript be "transliterated by an i on the line, following the vowel it is associated with (ἀνθρώπῳ, anthrṓpōi)."
-(11.131 in the 16th edition, 10.131 in the 15th.)
+The Chicago Manual of Style, however, recommends the iota subscript be "transliterated by an i on the line, following the vowel it is associated with (ἀνθρώπῳ, anthrōpōi)."
+(11.110 in the 17th edition, 11.131 in the 16th, 10.131 in the 15th.)

 Computer encoding

 In the Unicode standard, iota subscript is represented by a non-spacing combining diacritic character U+0345 "Combining Greek Ypogegrammeni".
-There is also a spacing clone of this character (U+037A, ͺ), as well as 36 precomposed characters, representing each of the usual combinations of iota subscript with lowercase α, η and ω, with and without any of the accent and breathing diacritics.
-In addition, for capitalized ("titlecase") use, Unicode provides a corresponding set of 27 precomposed code points with "prosgegrammeni" (ᾳ → ᾼ).
-Despite their name, which implies the use of an adscript glyph, these code points are defined as being equivalent to a combination of the base letter and the combining subscript character U+0345, just like their lowercase equivalents.
-They may be variously realized with either a subscript diacritic or a full-sized adscript iota glyph, depending on the font design.
+There is also a spacing clone (U+037A, ͺ), as well as 36 precomposed characters, representing each of the usual combinations of iota subscript with lowercase α, η and ω, with and without various combinations of accent and breathing diacritics.
+In addition, for capitalized ("titlecase") use, Unicode provides a corresponding set of 27 precomposed code points with prosgegrammeni (ᾳ → ᾼ).
+Despite the name prosgegrammeni, which implies the use of an adscript glyph, these code points are defined as being equivalent to a combination of the base letter and the combining subscript character U+0345, in the same fashion as their lowercase equivalents.
+They may be variously realized with either a subscript diacritic or a full-sized iota adscript glyph, depending on the font design.
 For use in all-capitals ("uppercase"), Unicode additionally stipulates a special case-mapping rule according to which lowercase letters should be mapped to combinations of the uppercase letter and uppercase iota (ᾳ → ΑΙ).
-This rule not only replaces the representation of a monophthong with that of a diphthong, but it also destroys the reversibility of any capitalization process in digital environments, as the combination of uppercase letter and uppercase iota would normally be converted back to lowercase letter and lowercase iota.
-It is therefore strongly recommended, both for the integrity of text and for the practical compatibility with digital environments, that lowercase letter and iota subscript should be capitalized in all situations and contexts as uppercase letter and iota adscript.
-A future revision of the above-mentioned Unicode stipulation is linguistically stipulated and digitally inevitable, as its application is both destructive to the text and impractical in digital applications.